 Non-religious pastoral support

-Our school speaker training supports those wishing to go into primary and secondary schools to talk to young people about Humanism.
-Speakers can offer Q&A sessions with students, deliver assemblies, take part in ‘multi-belief’ panel dialogue and ‘off-timetable’ days, and support teachers with resources.
+Our school speaker training supports those wishing to go into primary and secondary schools to talk to young people about humanism.
+Teachers often request school speakers from Humanists UK via our website.
+Our speakers are equipped to offer Q&A sessions with students, deliver assemblies, take part in ‘multi-belief’ panel dialogue and ‘off-timetable’ days, and lend practical support and insight to teachers using our Understanding Humanism resources.
 School speakers bring a personal dimension to young people’s learning that goes beyond the textbook.
 Our training covers: